Adapting To Normal Life After The Military

 The transition from military to civilian life can pose many challenges for veterans.
 These can range from lack of connectivity to friends and family to difficulties with finding work or housing.
 For a large number of veterans, the adjustment period also includes dealing with mental health or substance use disorders.

-Returning Home from the Military
+Returning Home From The Military

 In the years since 9/11, ever-growing numbers of veterans face mental illness and substance abuse during service and upon returning home.
-According to Lifeline for Vets, about 20 percent of veterans who served in Iraq or Afghanistan experience post-traumatic stress disorder (PTSD) or major depression.
+According to Lifeline for Vets, about 20% of veterans who served in Iraq or Afghanistan experience post-traumatic stress disorder (PTSD) or major depression.
 PTSD as a condition caused by experiencing or witnessing traumatic events.
 Symptoms can include flashbacks, nightmares, rage outbursts, and intrusive memories.

-How Do I Help a Veteran?
+How Do I Help A Veteran?

 If you or any loved ones are facing mental illness or substance use disorders, know there are ways to get help.
 One available form of assistance is locating centers that provide mental health and substance abuse treatment to veterans regardless of insurance status or payment abilities.
 Mental illness and substance use disorder can often co-occur, and those facing both challenges should seek out treatment programs that address each in tandem.

 Family members can assist struggling loved ones by performing an intervention with the assistance of a professional interventionist.
 During the structured, planned event, family and friends discuss the way their loved one’s addiction has negatively affected their lives.
 Those staging the intervention should have an appropriate treatment center picked out beforehand, and make clear that not attending the treatment program will have consequences such as a cease in contact with children or a halt in financial support.